-I’m always happy to conduct a 15-minute phone or video call to discuss your needs and questions before scheduling your first therapy session.
+I always conduct a 15-minute phone or video call with every potential client to discuss your needs and questions and see if we seem to be a good fit before scheduling your first therapy session.
 Just click here and select either phone consult or Zoom consult (for video).

 Here is a brief overview of some of what I do.

 Dealing with life events/major stress